ltsp/ltsp/docs/ltsp.conf.5.md

 username like "user01", or it can be a partial regular expression that transforms a hostname to a username.
 For example, AUTOLOGIN="pc/guest" means "automatically log in as guest01 in pc01, as guest02 in pc02 etc".<br/>
-RELOGIN=1 means to reconnect if the user logs off; it's not supported by all DMs though.
-Finally, the *_CONF parameters can be either filenames or text, and provide a way to write additional configuration to the generated display manager configuration.
+RELOGIN=1 means to reconnect if the user logs off, but it's only supported by gdm3 and sddm.
+Finally, the *_CONF parameters can be either filenames or direct text, and provide a way to write additional content to the generated display manager configuration.

 **CRONTAB_x=**_"30 15 * * *  poweroff"_